carvel-dev/carvel/site/content/kapp-controller/docs/develop/management-command.md

 ---
-title: Management Command Reference
+title: Management Commands Reference
 ---

 ## Package
-Package command provides options to interact with package repositories, available packages and package installs.
+Package commands provides options to interact with package repositories, available packages and package installs.

 ### Available packages
 The `package available` group of commands can be used to get or list packages available in a namespace or all namespaces.